DkOwusuA004/Bigfoot-Sightings/README.md

 <h3>Data source</h3>
 <p>The data source I am using is the Bigfoot_cleaned Excel file which I obtained through my Introduction to Tableau module in my Data Analytics Essentials course.

-I believe this data to be reliable/unreliable because...
+I believe this data to be reliable because firstly, the data was sourced from <a href=https://www.bfro.net/GDB/#usa>WWW.BFRO.NET</a> which is the only scientific research organization exploring the bigfoot/sasquatch mystery.
+The data used in my analysis is from their comprehensive database of credible sightings and related reports which is maintained by an all-volunteer network of bigfoot/sasquatch researchers, archivists, and investigators in the United States and Canada.
 </p>

 <h3>Variables of Interest</h3>